 working with the TSC on defining and administering any programs for certification, including any Project certification or processes for OOP;

-coordinating with the EU-TAB (as defined in Section 6 below) to enable End User adoption, inclusion in technical community conversations and overall participation in OOP;
+coordinating with the EU-TAB (as defined in Section 6 below) to enable End User adoption, inclusion in technical community conversations and overall participation in OOP; the board will strive to direct the OOP Vision and Scope in accordance with the relevant EU-TAB advice.
+The board will pass along to the TSC members any technical advice provided by the EU-TAB

-approving procedures for the nomination and election of (1) General Member representatives to the Governing Board, and (2) any officer or other positions created by the Governing Board.
+approving procedures for the nomination and election of (1) General Member representatives to the Governing Board, and (2) any officer or other positions created by the Governing Board

+the board may set sub-committees for its business e.g. marketing, IP and legal, finance any ad-hoc business etc..

 voting on all decisions or matters coming before the Governing Board.